villela/jetpack-navigation-ftue-sample/README.md

+# About the Fork

+This fork swaps Dagger for Toothpick, a scoped based DI library, for the sake of sanity.

 # Jetpack Navigation + Fragments + NavGraphs + SavedStateHandle + Dagger + AssistedInject + EventEmitter (toasts / navigation commands)

 This is a sample repository for the aforementioned tools (primarily Jetpack Navigation + NavGraph-scoped ViewModel + SavedStateHandle + Dagger + AssistedInject).